 - Chief Security Officer

-A computer science degree program places an emphasis on the theoretical and mathematical foundations of computing.
+A computer science degree program emphasizes the theoretical and mathematical foundations of computing.
 A computer science career is for those interested in programming, from databases to business applications coding.
 Computer scientists typically have backgrounds in algorithms, software architecture, writing code, design patterns and data structures.

 Possible career opportunities for a Computer Science professional might include: